Tbone8098/uw-jagged-little-pill/README.md

 (to delete) Concise explanation of the idea (ideally include a rough sketch).
 Hint: you can add images to this doc!

-The user will be able to give a mood and an amount of time they wish to walk.
-Then the program will generate a playlist based on that mood and the length of time so that the user will be able to listen to all the songs chosen during their walk session.
+The user will be able to give a mood and an amount of time they wish to listen.
+Then the program will generate a playlist based on that mood and the length of time so that the user will be able to listen to all the songs chosen during their session.

 ## Team

-@Doug @Claire
+@Doug @Claire @Tyler

 ## Problem